 Think about what it is you enjoy the most about cannabis.
 Is it the high?
 If so, what is it about the high you enjoy most?
 Is it the taste?
 Does the method or process itself add to the experience?
-Once you have answered these questions, you can then see what other forms of cannabis consumption are out there.
+Once you answer these questions, you can then see what other forms of cannabis consumption are out there.
 Who knows, you might end up with a new favorite.

 You might even end up rotating various methods depending on your mood, time of the day, or the type of social situation you are in.